jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 43-46m at 6tph (+3m)
 * CR2 changing to District at VIC in 44-46m at 6tph (+4m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 48-54m at 4tph (+10m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 49-54m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 52-56m at 4tph (+13m)

 From Kingston to Moorgate (12m better)